jvoisin/snuffleupagus/doc/source/config.rst

 Virtual-patching
 ----------------

-Snuffleupagus provides virtual-patching, via the ``disable_functions`` directive, allowing you to stop or control dangerous behaviours.
+Snuffleupagus provides virtual-patching via the ``disable_functions`` directive, allowing you to stop or control dangerous behaviours.
-Admitting you have a call to ``system()`` that lacks proper user-input validation, thus leading to an **RCE**, this might be the right tool.
+In the situation where you have a call to ``system()`` that lacks proper user-input validation, this could cause issues as it would lead to an **RCE**.
+The virtual-patching would allow this to be prevented.

 ::